A tool by any other name...

 To recap, if Lean is only defined at a low level i.e. tools and activities, then it can be misunderstood and people cannot see how the methods and tools can be used in their environment.
 Whereas the higher level of definition as an Operations Strategy means it has wider potential and ability to be tailored to suit any environment.

-If you would like to learn more about CTPM – The Centre for Australasian TPM & Lean, and our approach to Business Improvement in Services, contact Rebecca Kennedy at email@example.com.
+If you would like to learn more about CTPM – The Centre for Australasian TPM & Lean, and our approach to Business Improvement in Services, contact CTPM at firstname.lastname@example.org.